section-engineering-education/engineering-education/content/articles/getting-started-with-alpinejs/index.md

 At this point, your application should look like this:
 ![App design](/engineering-education/getting-started-with-alpinejs/app-design.png)

 Based on this design, we have a list of Todos.
-To make these dynamic, we have to create and store some todos, which may be iterated over as list items.
+We have to create and store some todos, which may be iterated over as list items to make these dynamic.

 ### Event handling in Alpine.js
 Using our Todo app, we would like to get user input.
 Users should type in a todo item and press the 'Enter' key to save their todo.
 We have to listen to the keyup event on the input to know when the user presses the 'Enter' key.

-Alpine makes it simple to listen for browser events and react to them as you wish,and provides us with the x-on directive to do this.
+Alpine makes it simple to listen for browser events and react to them as you wish and provides us with the x-on directive to do this.
 This directive lets us listen to events, like how we would, using vanilla JavaScript.

 To see how this directive works, we add a click listener to the first list item that alerts "Hi" every time it is clicked.